 Although the total number of reporters covering statehouses increased overall, that is not the case for each individual state.
 In 31 states, the total number of statehouse reporters increased between 2014 and 2022, while about one-third of states – 16 in total – experienced decreases.
 Three states – Connecticut, South Carolina and South Dakota – retained the same overall numbers of statehouse reporters.

-The largest increase and decrease at the state level – Nebraska and Missouri, respectively – are attributable to a major increase or loss of student reporters covering the statehouse.
+The largest increase and decrease at the state level – New Mexico and Missouri, respectively – are attributable to a major increase or loss of part-time or student reporters covering the statehouse.
 Still, some states also have experienced notable changes in the number of full-time statehouse reporters.
 This includes California, which has 21 more full-time reporters on the beat than in 2014, and Texas, where there are now 16 fewer full-time reporters covering the Capitol than there were eight years ago.

 Challenges and changes to statehouse reporting brought on by COVID-19